ihab000/PISecurity/README.md

 - Node.js
 - Python(3.*)
 - Raspbian Buster / Buster Lite
 - Blynk

 # Mobile Applications

-- Blynk with On/Off button project
+- Blynk with On/Off button project (including 'auth' key for project)
-- Microsoft Azure Storage account including account key
+- Microsoft Azure Storage account (including and account key account key)
+- gmail account

-# Files and File Locations
+# Files and File Locations (to execute system)

 - Add line 'sudo node /home/pi/yourDirectory/index.js &' to '/etc/rc.local' file
-- PISecurityv4.py and index.js to be in same directory
+- PISecurityv4.py, stop.sh and index.js to be in same directory but not requirement
 - *The securityPhoto folder will be created on execution if doesn't exist

 # Project Scope